awalker816/awalker816/README.md

 🎯 Career Goal: Becoming a Threat Detection Security Engineer, where I can merge technical expertise, resilience, and a passion for protecting systems and data.

-✨ Fun Fact: I like to call myself a “Cyber Babe in Training”—but don’t let the nickname fool you, I’m serious about continuous learning and growth in cybersecurity.
+✨ Fun Fact: I’m serious about continuous learning and growth in cybersecurity.

 <h2>📄 Certifications</h2>